MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 ---
 # Set Up Email
 > [!Important]
 > 2020 release wave 2 offers improved email capabilities.
 If you're new to [!INCLUDE[d365fin](includes/d365fin_md.md)], the new capabilities are already turned on.
 If you are already using [!INCLUDE[d365fin](includes/d365fin_md.md)] and have configured email through SMTP, you can continue using your current setup.
-When you are ready, your administrator can turn on the new email capabilities.
+When you are ready, your administrator can turn on the new email capabilities, and we will convert your SMTP setup to use the SMTP connector.
+The SMTP connector functions in the same way as previously in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [About Feature Management](/dynamics365/business-central/dev-itpro/administration/feature-management.md#about-feature-management).
 >
 > If you have customized the email capabilities, for example, through an extension, there is a chance that something will go wrong with your customizations if you start  using the new email connectors.
 We recommend that you set up and test the new capabilities before you turn on the feature switch.